Hybrid VCSPs with crisp and conservative valued templates: Wide tractability of a crisp language

-For up-closed structural restrictions $\mathcal{H}$, the construction of a ``lifted'' language gives us the necessary conditions for tractability of $\textsc{(V)CSP}_\mathcal{H}(\bGamma)$ (Theorem \ref{vcspinherittract} (a)).
-Let us now define {\em widely tractable languages} $\bGamma$ as those for which the necessary conditions for tractability of $\textsc{(V)CSP}_\mathcal{H}(\bGamma)$ are, in fact, sufficient:
+For up-closed structural restrictions $\mathcal{H}$, the construction of a lifted language gives us the necessary conditions for the tractability of $\textsc{CSP}_\mathcal{H}(\bGamma)$ (Theorem \ref{vcspinherittract} (a)).
+Let us now define {\em widely tractable templates} $\bGamma$ as those for which the necessary conditions for the tractability of $\textsc{CSP}_\mathcal{H}(\bGamma)$ are, in fact, sufficient: